LeeLinJun/mpc-mpnet-py/README.md

 ## Instructions
 ### Compile Modules
-cd into **deps/** and build cpp modules based on sparse-rrt python binding
+cd into **deps/** and build cpp modules based on sparse-rrt python binding.

+***[Important]Please make sure all sys.path inside scripts you need have been updated to your own version.
+Such as [benchmark.py](https://github.com/LeeLinJun/mpc-mpnet-py/blob/master/benchmarks/benchmark.py) and scripts inside [expriments](https://github.com/LeeLinJun/mpc-mpnet-py/tree/master/benchmarks/experiments)***

 ### Data generation
 The **data_gen** folder contains code and scripts for four envrionments: acrobot, cart-pole, car and quadrotor.